Sailor Re-Enlists Aboard USS John Finn (DDG 113)

-230502-N-CD453-2039 SEA OF JAPAN (May 2, 2023) Lt.j.g.
-Dale Lutton (right), from Lake Wales, Florida, and Chief Cryptologic Technician (Technical) Kory Mozee’s (left), from Long Branch, New Jersey, pose for a photo during a reenlistment ceremony aboard Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113).
+230502-N-CD453-2009 SEA OF JAPAN (May 2, 2023) Lt.j.g.
+Dale Lutton (right), from Lake Wales, Florida, administers Chief Cryptologic Technician (Technical) Kory Mozee’s (left), from Long Branch, New Jersey, honorable discharge during a reenlistment ceremony aboard Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113).
 John Finn is assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Samantha Oblander)

 |Date Taken: